PaperPrototype/Course-Guidebook/Conculsions + Guides/Details/english.md

 ## DETAIL_GUIDELINE_012
-**EXPLAIN THINGS AS MUCH AS POSSIBLE UP FRONT**

-When explaining a concept don't graze over "irrelevant" stuff and say "we'll explain this a couple lectures", or "this will make sense later".
-Explain it! **Use pictures** (a pictures worth 1000 words)!
-Using pictures will reduce the number of words the student has to read, and it makes the explenation much easier to understand.

-The exception is when concept 1 cannot be understood until concept 2 is learned, but you have to use 2 first and then learn 1.
-One example is learning C syntax, you have to know what a function is before you can understand what `void` really means.

-The goal is to prevent the student from using something without understanding it, leading to frustration.
-When someone understands something, using it becomes trivial (AKA easy).
+**USE PICTURES AND DIAGRAMS**

+A good diagram or picture can save you 2 pages worth of explaining.
+This is better for you and the student.
+And it improves the reading time for the student.

+Also simple diagrams are easy to understand (when explained), and are in most cases much easier to understand than purely written explanations.

 ## DETAIL_GUIDELINE_013
 **EXPLAIN THINGS WELL THE FIRST TIME**

 Don't sacrifice readability for correctness.
 When explaining something don't give the formal definition and then explain what that definition means.
 Instead take time to come up with a good explanation that expects no previous knowledge, explain like your telling your grandma.
 The idea is to prevent giving an explanation that doesn't make sense to a beginner for them to later understand it.
 This leads to demotivation "I don't understand" or "That made no sense to me".

+The goal is to prevent the student from using something without understanding it, leading to frustration.

+When someone understands how something works, using it becomes trivial (AKA easy).

 ## DETAIL_GUIDELINE_014